 To focus your attention on your breath, close your eyes.
 Bring attention to the push of air out your nose, the movement of your stomach, and the rhythm of your breathing.
 Try to slow your breath, so each one becomes deep and long.
 Your goal is to be fully present.

 Another common practice is the 4-7-8 method, in which you breathe in for four seconds, hold it for seven and breathe out for eight.
 By focusing on something as simple as your breath, you distract your mind from whatever was bothering you and come back to the present.

 4. Think Steps, Not Big Picture

-There is a time and place to think about life’s big picture, but I can promise you it is not when you’re feeling stressed or anxious.
+One of the most important things to remember when practicing examples of mindfulness is that there is a time and place to think about life’s big picture, but I can promise you it is not when you’re feeling stressed or anxious.

 By identifying the things you can control and change, it helps minimize anxiety.
 Start by setting small goals and use those as stepping stones.
 By making small changes, it helps make the road to improvement more manageable and less overwhelming.

 Mindful exercises can be challenging when your thoughts become negative.
 Try to recognize when you have moments of self-doubt and take a second to relax your body, then focus on the present moment.
 When you breathe, release those negative thoughts with each exhale and imagine them leaving your body through each breath.
 Now that you’ve cleared some room in your head, use this space to create new positive thoughts.
 Remind yourself of the blessings you have in your life and dedicate these thoughts to something that makes you feel grateful.
 These can be simple things like your health, your pet, or your family.

 A major thing you have to come to terms with when doing these exercises is that your mind wanders.
 There are going to be times when focusing is hard, and that’s okay.